zeljkofilipin/filipin.eu/_posts/2016-09-29-dont-go-to-conferences.md

 - There are good conferences.
 - There are bad conferences.
-- There are good talks are bad conferences.
+- There are good talks at bad conferences.
 - There are bad talks at good conferences.
 - All the above is true for alternatives.
 The good thing about alternatives is that less time and/or money is lost if you are at a bad meetup, or watching a bad video.

-# Comments

-Please note that I have not yet figured out what to do about comments.
-If you would like to leave a comment, please use e-mail, Twitter or GitHub.
-Links are in the footer.